 the output layer is asumed to be in the same CRS as the input one. that means that if OTB generates something based on a layer with WGS84, SEXTANTE assumes the result is also a WGS84.
 Maybe this behaviour should be changed for some cases.
 I just did it to avoid the CRS screen that always appears, which I find annoying, since in most cases with SEXTANTE you know the CRS, since it is the same as the input.

-#6 Updated by Julien Malik over 7 years ago
+#6 Updated by Julien Malik about 8 years ago

 - When the output file contains CRS information, it seems strange to me that sextante forces it to the input CRS, whatever it is.
 All modules doing reprojection become buggy (just tested gdalwarp, and when warping you don't get layers which superimpose well)